m-reza-rahman/azure-cafe/README.md

 ## Create and Run the Pipeline
 * Select pipelines.
 Click new -> new build pipeline.
 Select GitHub as source control.
 Select azure-cafe from your own repository.
 Select existing Azure Pipelines YAML file.
 Select azure-pipelines.yml as the path.

 * In the YAML file, replace occurrences of `rezarahman` with `<Your Docker Hub ID>`.
+Replace occurrences of `<Your Application Insights key>` with the instrumentation key you noted earlier.
 When done, hit save and hit run.
 * When the job finishes running, the application will be deployed to Kubernetes.
 * Get the External IP address of the Service, then the application will be accessible at `http://<External IP Address>/azure-cafe`:
    ```